Git Rules

 Create and checkout a new branch locally |

-| Checkout previous branch | git switch - |
+| Checkout Previous Branch | git switch - |

-Switch back to the previously checked-out branch. |
+Switch back to the previously checked-out branch |

-| Pull from all remotes | git pull --all |
+| Pull From All Remotes | git pull --all |

-Update all of your local tracking branches which track remote branches. |
+Update all local tracking branches from all configured remotes |

 commands for commits